cherrynoize/ctrl/README.md

 > `config.lua.def` into `config.lua` and restart awesome.
 >
 > Configuration is shared among all modules, though there
-> are sections specific to each.
+> are some sections specific to each.

-I tried to keep the file well commented so you can hopefully work it out on the spot and there'll be no need for a separate documentation.
-It should be all rather self-explanatory.
+I tried to keep the file thoroughly commented so you can hopefully work it out along the way and there'll be no need for a separate documentation.
+It should be all rather self-explanatory once you look at it.

-### Ctrl path

-There is also a `ctrl` variable definition at the top of each module.

-That is used for cross-interaction between different files in the repo.
-You need to point it to the path you cloned this repo in.

-> The path is relative to the awesome (`rc.lua`) config
-> path.

 ### Theme

-By default you can import your theme in the configuration file to automatically derive colorschemes and font settings.
+By default Ctrl tries to read from `beautiful` for a lot of configuration values, and automatically falls back if it doesn't find anything.

-If you wanted to configure more options in your theme, you can set them for an arbitrary property in the configuration file like so:
+Things like colorschemes and font settings should be imported easily, but if you wanted to configure other options in your theme, you could then define any arbitrary property in the configuration file like so:

-    config.option = theme.my_option or previous_value
+    config.option = beautiful.my_option or previous_value

 This way the previous value will be mantained as a fallback, in case the theme option gets deleted.

+> Just make sure Ctrl gets imported after the call to `beautiful.init`.

 ## Usage

 ### Import

-After you've set the correct path in the modules you want to use, you need to import them (in your `rc.lua`, for instance):
+You can import modules like this:

-    local ctrl     = "path/to/ctrl"
+    local ctrl = require "ctrl"
-    local battctl  = require (ctrl .. "battctl") local soundctl = require (ctrl .. "soundctl") local lightctl = require (ctrl .. "lightctl") local tray = require (ctrl .. "tray") local sep      = require (ctrl .. "spacer")
+    local battctl = ctrl.battctl
+    local soundctl = ctrl.soundctl
+    local lightctl = ctrl.lightctl
+    local tray = ctrl.tray
+    local sep = ctrl.spacer

+Or like this:

+    local battctl = require "ctrl.battctl"
+    local soundctl = require "ctrl.soundctl"
+    local lightctl = require "ctrl.lightctl"
+    local tray = require "ctrl.tray"
+    local sep = require "ctrl.spacer"

+They both work the same way.

 ### Setup